 Antigonite

 This variety is formed deep in the earth’s crust (at 60 kilometers or 37 miles or so) and is stable at the highest temperatures.
 Ideal for your jewelry.
-It contains 13% of water and scientist think that through antigorite water is transported to great depths.
+It contains 13% of water, and scientists think that through antigorite, water is transported to great depths.

 Antigonite has most of the time a light to darker green color, but can be yellowish, gray, brown, or black too.
 The hardness is 3.5-4 on Moh’s scale, so rather soft, and this type is not easy to cleave or cut.